raghav-misra/torchic/README.md

 |              |     | $256 \times 256 \times 256$ |      12.210 | 2.748  |
 |              |     | $512 \times 512 \times 512$ |     110.615 | 2.427  |

+The observed limited speedup from 4 → 8 threads is likely due to memory-bandwidth saturation, increased cache pressure when working sets exceed on-chip caches, and the use of logical (hyper) threads beyond available physical cores.
+Using a blocked (tiled) matrix-multiplication approach, where each thread works on cache-sized tiles and accumulates locally, would greatly improve data locality and scaling across more cores.

+The GFLOPs obviously don't compare to higher-end CPUs with optimized kernels, let alone GPUs.
+CPU kernels which tend to get 100+ GFLOPs essentially need to take advantage of SIMD instruction sets and do not incur the overhead of JavaScript (lol).
+So pre-optimized kernels in WASM are the necessary next step for non-trivial performance gains.

 ### Test machine / environment

 | Field                            | Value                                                |